Related links

 Pounds and Shelters

 Many people choose to rescue their puppy/kitten or adult dog or cat, either directly from pounds or from various rescue organisations.
-Woollahra Council's pound, the Sydney Dogs and Cats Home, has joined the 'Getting to Zero' initiative, working towards a goal of not euthanasing any healthy or medically or behaviourally treatable pets.
-Visit the Sydney Dogs and Cats Home to read about the 'G2Z' initiative and browse through their dogs and cats that are currently looking for a home.
+Visit the Blacktown Animal Holding Facility to browse through the dogs and cats that are currently looking for a home.

 Rescue Groups